ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 ### Applying the updates

 With all the previous steps covered, now you can start the update.
-First be aware that, although it a full fledged administrative account, the `mgrsys` user has the `upgrade` button greyed out for some unknown reason in the web console of Proxmox VE 9.0.
-This means that you have to use the `root` user to perform the update as is explained in the [chapter **G003**](G003%20-%20Host%20configuration%2001%20~%20Apt%20sources,%20updates%20and%20extra%20tools.md#update-your-system).
+First be aware that, although it a fully fledged administrative account, the `mgrsys` user has the `upgrade` button greyed out for some unknown reason in the web console of Proxmox VE 9.0.
+This forces you to use the `root` user to perform the update as is explained in the [chapter **G003**](G003%20-%20Host%20configuration%2001%20~%20Apt%20sources,%20updates%20and%20extra%20tools.md#update-your-system).
 You can follow those instructions with the `root` user, or just use `apt` in a remote terminal opened with `mgrsys` as you would do with any Debian-based system:

 ~~~sh
 $ sudo apt update